istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 {{< text bash >}}
 $ kubectl apply -f - <<EOF
 apiVersion: install.istio.io/v1alpha2
-kind: IstioControlPlane
+kind: IstioOperator
 metadata:
-  namespace: istio-operator
+  namespace: istio-system
   name: example-istiocontrolplane
 spec:
   profile: demo
 EOF
 {{< /text >}}

-The controller will detect the `IstioControlPlane` resource and then install the Istio components corresponding to the specified (`demo`) configuration.
+The controller will detect the `IstioOperator` resource and then install the Istio components corresponding to the specified (`demo`) configuration.

 {{< tip >}}
-The Istio operator controller begins the process of installing Istio within 90 seconds of the creation of the `IstioControlPlane` resource.
+The Istio operator controller begins the process of installing Istio within 90 seconds of the creation of the `IstioOperator` resource.
 The Istio installation completes within 120 seconds.
 {{< /tip >}}